 Automattic has always given its employees the choice of working remotely.
 This is the reason why most employees never show up and a few show up only once or twice in a month.
 The San Francisco office was more of an optional working space for the employees than a traditional office.

 In a Stack Overflow podcast, Automattic CEO Matt Mullenweg said, “We got an office there about six or seven years ago, pretty good lease, but nobody goes in it.
 Five people go in it and it’s 15,000 square feet.
 They get like 3,000 square feet each.”

-One can assume that an early stage startup has a remotely working team as a test run.
-Other reason could be small team millennials-workforce who as a starter can work remotely.
-This, yet, can not be the only reason for an organization as big as Automattic (did I mention their billion dollar revenue last year) to have a distributed team.
+One can assume that an early-stage startup has a remotely working team as a test run.
+Other assumption could be small team millennials-workforce who as a starter can work remotely.
+This, yet, can not be the only reason for an organization as big as Automattic (did I mention their billion-dollar revenue last year) to have a distributed team.
 Definitely, there must be some significant benefits that come along with building a remote team which convinced the organization to go remote.

 Great talent does not always live next door.
 In fact, at times, [talent] lives on the other side of the globe.
 Remote organizations have the flexibility of hiring employees from anywhere in the world.
 This opens new and better opportunities for employees as well (because great opportunities aren’t always next door either).

 In fact, CEO Matt Mullenweg shares the same views and told Quartz, “All I hear from my friends in San Francisco is how hard it is to hire.
 Should I not tell them this secret?
 I decided it’s a great idea and everyone should do it [Hire remotely working professionals].
 I’ll keep shouting from the rooftop because everyone should do it.”

 For Automattic, the rent alone translates to more than $1 million a year for the office space in San Francisco.
 Also, the overhead maintenance costs the company had to bear every month were huge (especially in a city as expensive as San Francisco).